zerowastefestival/zerowastefestival.github.io/_pages/events.md

 Can't wait until the next Festival?
 Why not check out one of our new themed [Zero Waste Pop-Up Events](/pop-up)?

-- [Grow Your Own](/pop-up/first-zero-waste-festival-ireland/) on Thursday, February 28, 2019 at Third Space Cafe in Smithfield
+- [Grow Your Own](/pop-up/first-pop-up-event-grow-your-own/) on Thursday, February 28, 2019 at Third Space Cafe in Smithfield
+- [Swap Shop](/pop-up/second-pop-up-event-swap-shop/) on Thursday, March 14, 2019 at Third Space Cafe in Smithfield